EmileSchneider/neural-network/README.md

+Abandon ship.
+I repeat: ABANDON SHIP.

+Yeah so, it is a bit more complicated than that and I got distracted...

 This is supposed to be a simple neural network.
 The NN should be able to classify a 4px (2x2) grey scale image into the following categories:
   - the image is solid